ktafakkori/feloopy/documentation/Syntax.md

         * Alternatives: `free_variable` | `add_free_variable`

         * Optional.
-If your mathematical model does contain, need to be represented using free (real or float point) decision values.
+If your mathematical model does contain, needs to be represented using free (real or float point) decision values.

-* **Objective definition**
+## **Objective definition**

     * `model_object.obj(expression, direction=None, label=None)`

-        * Used to add an objective function, i.e., a function that guides the target, representor or learner models to the `model_object`.
+        * Used to add an objective function, i.e., a function that guides the target, representor, or learner models to the `model_object`.

         * Arguments:
             * _expression_
-                * What it the mathematical formula of this objective function?
+                * What is the mathematical formula of this objective function?
                 * Answer= A required mathematical formula.
 Examples `2*x+y`, `(x-2)**3`, `sum(x[i,j] for i,j in sets(I,J))`, etc.
                 * Required.
             * _direction_